 We visited in October which is high season at Joshua Tree.
-The Fall – Spring months are much more comfortable than the blistering triple-digit summers.
+The Fall thru Spring months are much more comfortable than the blistering triple-digit summers.
 Even so, water was a must.
 Go prepared with sun protection, proper shoes and lots of water.
 In addition, always check the National Park Service website before venturing out to the Park for alerts and closures.
 The day prior to our arrival the area was hit by thunderstorms which resulted in the Joshua Tree Visitor Center entrance being closed due to dirt and debris having washed over the roads.
-Luckily the Oasis Visitor Center is a few miles east down Highway 62 in Twentynine Palms.
+Luckily, the Oasis Visitor Center is a few miles east down Highway 62 in Twentynine Palms.
 We stopped at the center and obtained our $30 entry pass and headed down the road ready to explore.

 The main road into Joshua Tree National Park from the Oasis Visitor Center is Park Boulevard.
 We didn’t make it far before pulling off the road and exploring the vast expanse of desert.
 The scale of the area is immense and the geology striking.
 The park encompasses 792,623 acres of which 591,624 is designated wilderness area.
 Mountain ranges rise in every direction with the elevation ranging from 536 feet to 5,814 feet.
 The boulders which dot the landscape date back 100 million years and are the result of molten rock which formed monzogranite.
 These rocks were below the surface and over the eons were slowly carved out by water seeping into the ground.
-Later flash floods washed away the remaining sediment and smoothed the edges giving us the formations of gravity-defying boulders balancing upon themselves that we see today.
+Later flash floods washed away the remaining sediment and smoothed the edges giving us the formations of gravity-defying boulders that we see today.

 Eight miles from the Oasis Visitor Center the road comes to a fork.
 Instead of continuing west on Park Blvd. we took Pinto Basin road for 3 miles to one of the highlights of the park, Arch Rock.
-Here we find one of the parks many camping areas and a scenic hike with stunning views.
+Here we found one of the parks many camping areas and a scenic hike with stunning views.
 Climb up to the areas namesake feature, Arch Rock and have someone snap a photo.
 Be careful coming down though, the loose gravel resulted in a fall for one in our party.
 As I mentioned before, proper shoes are important!

 We headed back in the direction we came from on Pinto Basin Road for 3 miles then turned west on Park Blvd.
 Our next destination was Skull Rock.
-This is a popular spot with parking alongside the road with many people stopping to see this landmark.
+This is a popular spot with parking alongside the road and many people stopping to see this landmark.
 Again erosion has made for natural beauty as it carved what looks like eye sockets into the massive granite stone.
 I would say this was the most touristy part of the park with a line of people waiting their turn to get a photograph with the skull.
 Adjacent to the area is the Jumbo Rocks Campground and a hiking trail.

 I’d be remiss to not mention the park’s namesake Joshua Trees.
 These prickly pokey agaves (Yucca brevifolia) are native to the Mohave Desert.
 Being unique to this area they let the visitor know they’re somewhere special.
-The average life span of one of these beauties is 150 years and unlike trees, the age is determined not by rings in the base, but by their height.
+The average life span of one of these beauties is 150 years.
+Unlike trees, the age is determined not by rings in the base, but by their height.
 The tallest tree in the park is over 40 feet in height and the assumption is that its age surpasses the 150-year average.
 These plants provide habitat for numerous animals in the park.
 You may notice there is another plant which looks very similar to a Joshua Tree.
 This is the Mojave yucca, (Yucca schidigera) which also grows throughout the park.